Thelymitra antennifera (Lindl.) Hook.f.

 Rabbit Eared Sun Orchid, Rabbit Ears, Rabbit's Ears, Lemon Orchid, Lemon Scented Sun Orchid, Vanilla Orchid, Antenna Thelymitra

-Thelymitra antennifera is a tuberous perennial herb, up to 10 inches (25 cm) tall, with yellow flowers.
+Thelymitra antennifera is a tuberous perennial herb with yellow flowers.
+It grows up to 10 inches (25 cm) tall.
 Its leaf is circular in cross-section and up to 5 inches (12 cm) long.
 The inflorescence consists of 1 to 4 yellow flowers on a wiry, zig-zagged, often pinkish stem.
 Each flower is up to 1.6 inches (4 cm) across, with a lemon or vanilla scent.
-The column is up to 0.25 inch (6 mm), with dark brown arms that are ear-like and held high above the column.
+The column is up to 0.25 inches (6 mm), with dark brown arms that are ear-like and held high above the column.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).